Changissnz/selfinterest/README.md

 great world and a great country, which is surprising when I look at it from a monetary perspective.
 People cannot seem to spare an extra penny.
 But everyone seems to care so much.
 I'm about to turn on the television and watch the daily firestorm on there.
 It's about the only thing I look forward to anymore.
-Every time I turn on the television, it's always about somebody getting raped, crying, old men talking to teenage girls, really beefy Macedonians shooting M-16's in an apocalyptic world, another British billionaire with his Saudi wife making so much money and being so happy in Silicon Valley (this region is terrific for technology), that kind of stuff.
+Every time I turn on the television, it's always about somebody getting raped, women and children crying, old men talking to teenage girls, really beefy Macedonians shooting M-16's in an apocalyptic world, another British billionaire with his Saudi wife making so much money and being so happy in Silicon Valley (this region is terrific for technology), that kind of stuff.
 What a blast, really, and a joy.
 It's a messy world.
 If my country does not want me working in their services, that's fine.
 The jobs can go to Mexicans.
 I can waste my life away watching television and talking to the friends I have over social media.
 Sometimes, I head over to the local pub and have a beer or two.
 The One Republic cops are always there, flirting with the democratic socialist bartenders.
 Really sweet to watch, love at first sight, that kind of thing.
 Maintaining the order for justice and democracy, together in the name of peace.
 It also gives me hope and faith that people get along just fine in this great and gorgeous country, which is terrific really so much that I cannot expect any better, truly.
 Last but not least, I'd like to thank my parents because I had to move back into their household after